Sohil-nadaf/Financial_Retail_Sales_Performance_analysis-Power-BI/README.md

 -Power Query Editor: To prepare and shape the data.

 Key Findings--
-1.Orders by Country: Canada had the highest order total (247k), while Germany had the lowest (201k).
+1. Orders by Country: Canada had the highest order total (247k), while Germany had the lowest (201k).
-2.Profit Margin by Country: Germany had the highest profit margin (15.66%), and the USA had the lowest (11.97%).
+2. Profit Margin by Country: Germany had the highest profit margin (15.66%), and the USA had the lowest (11.97%).
-3.% Discount by Discount Band: High (58%), Medium (33%), Low (10%).
+3. % Discount by Discount Band: High (58%), Medium (33%), Low (10%).
-4.Profit Margin by Segment: Channel partners had the highest margin (73%), while the enterprise segment had a negative margin (-3%).
+4. Profit Margin by Segment: Channel partners had the highest margin (73%), while the enterprise segment had a negative margin (-3%).
-5.Sales Amount by Year and Month: October 2014 had the highest sales (12.4M).
+5. Sales Amount by Year and Month: October 2014 had the highest sales (12.4M).
 Significant sales were observed in October and December 2014.
 September 2013 had the lowest sales.
-6.Top 3 Products by Sales: Paseo (33,011.14k) led the sales, while Carretara (13,815.31k) was the lowest among the top products.
+6. Top 3 Products by Sales: Paseo (33,011.14k) led the sales, while Carretara (13,815.31k) was the lowest among the top products.

 Project Highlights--
 Utilized charts, slicers, bookmarks, and a navigation bar to create an intuitive and interactive user experience.